Akashics/Shiina/README.md

 - `git` command line ([Windows](https://git-scm.com/download/win)|[Linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)|[MacOS](https://git-scm.com/download/mac)) installed
 - `node` [Version 8.0.0 or higher](https://nodejs.org)
 - `a machine` to host it on.
 Want it to be online 24/7?
 Use a machine that is online that long.
-- `some intellectual sense` If you don't intend to read the rest of this document, you shouldn't bother using this selfbot.
+- `some intellectual sense` If you don't intend to read the rest of this document, you shouldn't bother using this bot.
 - `some knowledge of node` because its up to you to figure out how things work.

 ## Downloading